FDemelas/LearningPi/README.md

 # Learning_Lagrangian_Multipliers.jl

 This package provides the implementation of the learning framework presented in:

-"Predicting Lagrangian Multipliers for Mixed Integer Linear Programs"
+ F. Demelas, J. Le Roux, M. Lacroix, A. Parmentier "Predicting Lagrangian Multipliers for Mixed Integer Linear Programs", ICML 2024.

-Francesco Demelas, Joseph Le Roux, Mathieu Lacroix, Axel Parmentier

 It depends on the package: